-Pumpkin Baked Oatmeal – 2 Ways Oatmeal cups with Chocolate and Pecans – the perfect easy make-ahead breakfast for brunch or on the go for fall!
-Best of all, full of cozy warm flavors and comes together in just one bowl using healthy and wholesome ingredients.
+This Pumpkin Baked Oatmeal Recipe is an easy make-ahead breakfast that can also be made into oatmeal cups for on-the-go eating!
+Full of cozy flavors, it comes together in just one bowl using healthy ingredients.
 Gluten free & refined sugar free.
-Plus recipe video
+Plus recipe video.

 If you’ve never tried baked oatmeal before, you’re in for quite a treat!
 It’s so much easier to bake in a dish instead of cooking it in a pot.

-This pumpkin baked oatmeal also makes a hearty and healthy breakfast plus leftovers freeze beautifully.
-That means you can easily make a big batch and then reheat smaller portions throughout the week.
+This pumpkin baked oatmeal also makes a hearty and healthy breakfast and you can freeze any leftovers to enjoy throughout the week.
+That means you can easily make a big batch and then reheat smaller portions when you’re ready to serve.

 And you can even divide the batter into muffin-tins to make these easy grab-and-go oatmeal cups.
 The oatmeal cups are perfect for making ahead and taking along to work or school.